Pre-Award / Proposal Development

 Department chairs, or their designees, are responsible for signing an internal transmittal form to ensure the department has reviewed the project and is supportive of the submission.

-ORSP Sponsored Programs project managers are responsible for complete proposal reviews, including all required internal forms, budget documents, all documents and forms required by the sponsor to ensure compliance with institutional, sponsor, state, and federal guidelines.
+ORSP Project Managers are responsible for complete proposal reviews, including all required internal forms, budget documents, all documents and forms required by the sponsor to ensure compliance with institutional, sponsor, state, and federal guidelines.
 ORSP Project Managers will ensure that the proposal is successfully submitted and accepted by the sponsor.

 Pre-Award maintains standard forms and templates to assist with proposal development.
 Our Forms and Templates page includes budget and budget justification templates; pre-approved contract templates for material transfer agreements, data use agreements, and confidentiality disclosure agreements; biosketch templates; transmittal forms; and much more.
 Please allow us to assist you as your build your application.

 In addition, Pre-Award personnel can provide access to internal and external systems and assist with pre-filling standard UMMC information.
 Please contact a Sponsored Programs Project Manager or firstname.lastname@example.org if you need assistance.
 Access support includes, but is not limited to, National Institutes of Health electronic Research Administration (eRA) Commons, Grants.gov, Health Resources and Services Administration Electronic Handbook, American Heart Association grant portal, National Science Foundation FastLane, and the Electronic Biomedical Research Application Portal (EBRAP) for the U.S. Department of Defense.